Siftah/get_iplayer/manpage.md

 : Transcode AAC audio to MP3 with ffmpeg/avconv (CBR 128k unless --mp3vbr is specified)

 **--attempts &lt;number&gt;**
-: Number of attempts to make or resume a failed connection
+: Number of attempts to make or resume a failed connection.  --attempts is applied per-stream, per-mode.
+TV modes typically have two streams available.

 **--bandwidth**
 : In radio realaudio mode specify the link bandwidth in bps for rtsp streaming (default 512000)